JoshLongmire/Weather-Station-1-ESP32/docs/API.md

   - Pressure includes station pressure (`pressure`, hPa) and MSLP (`mslp_hPa`, `mslp_inHg`).
   - Battery is pack voltage (single-cell Li‑ion) in volts.
   - Rain rate is provided in mm/h and in/h; `rain_unit` indicates current CSV/UI unit.
+  - Wind speed is reported in multiple units; `wind_mph` is commonly used in CSV.

 cURL example:
 ```bash